A New One-Point Residual-Feedback Oracle For Black-Box Learning and Control: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we demonstrate the effectiveness of the residual one-point feedback scheme for both deterministic and stochastic problems.
 In the deterministic case, we compare the performance of the proposed oracle with the original one-point feedback and two-point feedback schemes, for the quadratic programming (QP) example considered in \cite{shamir2013complexity}.
 In the stochastic case, we employ the stochastic variants of above oracles to optimize the policy parameters in a Linear Quadratic Regulation (LQR) problem considered in \cite{fazel2018global,malik2018derivative}.
 It is shown that the proposed residual one-point feedback significantly outperforms the traditional one-point feedback and its convergence rate matches that of the two-point oracles in both deterministic and stochastic cases.
+Furthermore, we apply our residual-feedback zeroth-order gradient estimate to solve a large-scale stochastic multi-stage decision making problem to demonstrate its performance in the high dimensional problems.
 All experiments are conducted using Matlab R2018b on a 2018 Macbook Pro with a 2.3 GHz Quad-Core Intel Core i5 and 8GB 2133MHz memory.

+In all the experiments, we first manually select the exploration parameter $\delta$.
+Then, we tune the stepsize $\eta$ so that all algorithms converge at their fastest speed.